 One example with symbols only may not have been enough, a couple more examples with manipulatives should clear the whole thing up.
 The idea being if an autistic student can glean the concepts SO CAN YOU.
 Same when you see me using 5 and 6 year olds as students for algebra...if they can "get it" so can teen-agers.

 Passwords used to cost a buck.
-Now they cost 5 times as much...inflation and the fact that there's 10 times as much stuff on the password protected pages and then someone sending ma a $24.99 vid that had basically 30 minutes on it, and not even a good 30 minutes just 4 concepts poorly explained with lots of special effects and production.
+Now they cost 5 times as much...inflation and the fact that there's 10 times as much stuff on the password protected pages and then someone sending me a $24.99 vid that had basically 30 minutes on it, and not even a good 30 minutes just 4 math concepts poorly explained with lots of special effects and production.
 Here you get ZERO special effects and very, very low production value but very heavy on the information and concepts, well explained...or so I am told.
 AND HOURS AND HOURS ARE NOW UP.
 It's worth the 5 bucks.
 Here is a free page on addition and subtraction using manipulatives.
 But I digress.

 What we are doing is finding how many times one number is contained in another number.
 In order to do this we have to make them same or we can avoid all that work with the rule...basically we are just skipping a lot of steps and in the process skipping a lot of students who throw in the towel and change their belief to math is hard and arbitrary.
 How do teachers teach students who already know they can't learn whatever math it is later on in high school?
 This will be discussed in depth with another little girl who got a convenient label put on her.
 She loves playing math but as soon as we bust out the school work, math is no longer fun and she knows it's hard even though we were just doing it with ease a minute before.
 That's how powerful beliefs and paradigms are.
 Her page is here.
 Both of these pages will grow over the coming months, and are especially good for home schoolers and teachers.

 Also now lots of Mortensen Math Materials available on my site, if you buy something there, a password used to be free.
 As of 20014 this is no longer the case.
-The fractions Page was going to go up in it's new form Monday but it's MLK day so I will have Dboyz and I doubt it will get done...although it is on the agenda for Wednesday...fractions from beginning to end.
+The fractions Page was going to go up in it's new form Monday but it's MLK day so I will have DBoyz and I doubt it will get done...although it is on the agenda for Wednesday...fractions from beginning to end.